Terry Alcock

 Terrence Alcock (born 9 December 1946) is an English former footballer.
 A defender, he played 330 league games in a 15-year career in the English Football League.

-He played for Port Vale from 1963 to 1967, before spending nine years with Blackpool following a £30,000 transfer.
-He helped the "Seasiders" to win promotion out of the Second Division in 1969–70, and also featured in the club's Anglo-Italian Cup success in 1971.
-He made 112 league appearances for Port Vale and 191 league appearances for Blackpool.
-After 1976 he had short spells back at Port Vale, and then Halifax Town and Lancaster City.
+He played for Port Vale from 1963 to 1967 before spending nine years with Blackpool following a £30,000 transfer.
+He helped the "Seasiders" to win promotion out of the Second Division in 1969–70.
+Also, he featured in the club's Anglo-Italian Cup success in 1971.
+He made 112 league appearances for Port Vale and 191 for Blackpool.
+After 1976, he had short spells back at Port Vale, and then Halifax Town and Lancaster City.
 He also had short loan spells with Bury, Blackburn Rovers and American side Portland Timbers.

 Career

 Port Vale

-Alcock was born in Hanley, and attended Wellington Road School, where he played as a goalkeeper, before later converting into a versatile central defender.
+Alcock was born in Hanley and attended Wellington Road School, where he played as a goalkeeper before later converting into a versatile central defender.
 Starting his career at Third Division club Port Vale in 1963, he played two games in 1963–64, before he turned professional in September 1964 under Freddie Steele.
 He then featured 31 times in the 1964–65 season, as the "Valiants" were relegated into the Fourth Division.
 He made 46 appearances in 1965–66, as new boss Jackie Mudie struggled to keep Vale off the foot of the table; they eventually finished 19th, four points ahead of bottom club Wrexham.
 He played 45 games in 1966–67, picking up attention from higher profile clubs.